steverangel/SDTFE/README.md

 # SDTFE
-This code computes the surface density field from a particle set using the DTFE method described in, Parallel DTFE Surface Density Field Reconstruction.
+This code computes the surface density field from a particle set using the DTFE method described in the paper, Parallel DTFE Surface Density Field Reconstruction.

 ## Getting Started